Nek5000/NekDoc/source/quickstart.rst

   grep -i err logfile | tail

 where, because of the ``nekb`` script, ``logfile`` is linked to the ``.log`` file of the given simulation.
-If the run has completed, the above {\tt grep} command should yield lines like
+If the run has completed, the above ``grep`` command should yield lines like

 .. code-block:: none